reslp/reproducibility-workshop/day-2/exercise-3-advanced-docker.rst

     (host)-$ docker build -t ${USER}s_automatic_blast_image .

 Looks good!
-Take a second to inspect the output Docker created and note that during the second build attempt Docker has not redone the update, but rather continued from from the first line in the Dockerfile that caused the error.
+Take a second to inspect the output Docker created and note that **during the second build attempt Docker has not redone the update**, but rather continued from from the first line in the Dockerfile that caused the error.